stevekm/NYU-Bioinformatics-pipeline-Archive/README.md

-This is an archived version of the original repository.
+This is an archived version of the original repository, located here: https://github.com/NYULMC-GTC/pipeline-master

 ---